To Join Umoja-UBAKA

 - Obtain Leadership Skills

 - Tutoring Support

 - Computer and printing lab

 - Workshops promoting student success and community involvement

-- Textbook loan program
+- Textbook loan program (for Cohort members)

-- Transportation vouchers
+- Transportation vouchers (when applicable)

 - Connection to other students participating in events